BBS-contact/BBS-Open-System/admin/settings/index.md

 # Settings — Ethical and Transparent System Configuration

 The Settings Panel defines how the BBS ecosystem is configured.
-It provides access only to safe, transparent, and non-destructive parameters that do not override integrity, ethical rules, or security models.
+It provides access only to safe, transparent, and non-destructive parameters
+that do **not** override integrity, ethical rules, or security models.

-In BBS, settings do not grant hidden power.
+In BBS, settings do **not** grant hidden power.
-They enable responsible **stewardship**, not control.
+They enable responsible stewardship — not control.

 ---